 Since You've Been Gone - August 24, 2021 - Noon

 What’s happened with Brightspace, Zoom, and our other tools since you’ve been gone?
 Come to this session to find out about important changes that could affect how you create and deliver your courses this semester!

 Adding Interactivity with H5P - August 25, 2021 - Noon

-Are you looking for a way to add interactivity to your courses in BOLT?
-Join us at this session to find out how you can use H5P to add accessible interactive elements to your BOLT courses.
+Are you looking for a way to add interactivity to your courses in Brightspace?
+Join us at this session to find out how you can use H5P to add accessible interactive elements to your Brightspace courses.

 Q&A Info Session - August 26, 2021 - September 9, 2021 - Noon